Control of continuous-mode single-photon states: a review: Single-photon filter and master equation

 As discussed in Section \ref{sec:photon_state}, a single-photon light field has statistical properties.
-Hence, it makes sense to study the filtering problem of a quantum system driven by a single-photon field.
-Single-photon filters were first derived in \cite{GJN+12, GJN+12b}, and their multi-photon version was developed in \cite{SZX16}.
+Therefore, it is natural to study the filtering problem of a quantum system driven by a single-photon field state.
+Single-photon filters were first derived in \cite{GJN+12,GJN+12b}, and their multi-photon version was developed in \cite{SZX16,BC17,DZA19a}.
 In this section, we focus on the single-photon case.
 The basic setup is given in Fig.~\ref{fig_3}.

-The output field of an open quantum system can be continuously measured, and based on the measurement data a quantum filter can be built to estimate some quantity of the system.
+The output field of an open quantum system can be continuously measured, see for example Subsection \ref{subsec:digital}; based on the measurement data a quantum filter can be built to estimate some quantity of the system.
 For example, we desire to know which state a two-level atom is in, the ground state $\ket{g}$ or the excited state $\ket{e}$.
 Unfortunately, it is not realistic to measure the state of the atom directly.
 Instead, a light field may be impinged on the atom and from the scattered light we estimate the state of the atom.
 Homodyne detection and photon-counting measurements are the two most commonly used measurement methods in quantum optical experiments.
-In this survey, we focus on Homodyne detection.
+In this survey, we focus on Homodyne detection as discussed in Subsection \ref{subsec:digital}.
 In Fig.~\ref{fig_3}, $G$ is a quantum system which is driven a single photon of pulse shape $\xi$.
 After interaction, the output field, represented by its integrated annihilation operator $B_{\rm out}$ and creation operator $B_{\rm out}^\ast$, is also in a single-photon state with pules shape $\eta$.
 Due to measurement imperfection (measurement inefficiency), the output field $\ket{1_\eta}$ may be contaminated \cite{SKH13,RR15}.
 This is usually mathematically modeled by mixing $\ket{1_\eta}$ with an additional quantum vacuum through a beam splitter, as shown in Fig.~\ref{fig_3}.
 The beam splitter in Fig.~\ref{fig_3} is of a general form

 where $s_{ij}\in \mathbb{C}$.
 As a result, there are two final output fields, which are

 where $B_v$ is the integrated annihilation operator for the additional quantum noise channel.
 The quadratures of the outputs are continuously measured by homodyne detectors, which are given by